linnykoleh/Spring/Notes.md

 ### Logging

+- **Spring Boot uses Commons Logging for all internal logging but leaves the underlying log implementation open**
 - As per default, messages written with the ERROR, WARN and INFO levels will be output in a Spring Boot application.
 To enable DEBUG or TRACE logging for the entire application, use the `--debug` or `--trace` flags or set the properties `debug=true` or `trace=true` in the `application.properties` file.
 - By default `Logback` over `SLF4J`